 - large BGP communities supported;

-- a decade of production use and experience.
+- nearly 15 years of production use and experience.

 You first need to add your route servers to the IXP Manager routers database.
 See this page on how to do that.

 Typically an IXP's route server service will have a dedicated ASN that is different to the IXP's own management / route collector ASN.
 As such, you need to add a new internal customer to IXP Manager.

 You are strongly advised to use / request a 16-bit ASN from your RIR for route server use.
 If you do not, you will be unable to offer your members standard community based filtering.